-C-PHY however, presents a somewhat unique challenge, as there are two main factors that prevent using the test equipment (oscilloscope in this case) as the reference termination.
-The first is simply the presence of the switching open/100-ohm differential receiver termination, which no standard test instrument is capable of duplicating.
-The second factor is the fact that the HS mode of C-PHY expects the receiver to be AC coupled to ground, so that a DC common-point offset may be applied to the HS signal.
-If the HS differential signal is split and sent into two 50-ohm input ports of a DSO, the transmitter's common-point signal component does not see an AC-coupled path to ground.
+D-PHY however, presents a somewhat unique challenge, as there are two main factors that prevent using the test equipment (oscilloscope in this case) as the reference termination.
+The first is simply the presence of the switching open/100-ohm receiver termination, which no standard test instrument is capable of duplicating.
+The second factor is the fact that the HS mode of D-PHY expects the receiver to be AC coupled to ground, so that a DC common-mode offset may be applied to the HS signal.
+If the HS differential signal is split and sent into two 50-ohm input ports of a DSO, the transmitter's common mode signal component does not see an ACcoupled path to ground, but rather a 25-ohm DC path to ground (created by the two 50-ohm input resistances in parallel.)
 This is not the termination for which the transmitter was designed, and thus prevents this type of measurement setup from being used.